WavaXD/ARShop/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 A comercial app (Shop) with an augmented reality preview.
 For customer they can preview product with augmented reality.
-For merchant they can scan their product into 3D object for customer to preview with augmented reality.

 <p align="right">(<a href="#top">back to top</a>)</p>